qiboteam/qibo/examples/hash-grover/README.md

 The Grover Oracle needs to apply the Toy Sponge Hash construction in a reversible way.

 The Chacha permutation [chacah-20080120](https://cr.yp.to/chacha/chacha-20080120.pdf) used as the base for the Toy Sponge Hash construction is built on top of a QuarterRound module.
-As a a quantum circuit this Quarter Round can be constructed as
+As a a quantum circuit this Quarter Round can be constructed using a quantum adder modulo `2^n`, CNOT gates between registers and a qubit shuffling, represented as a gate with a circle-arrow.
+This shuffle is achived as a qubit relabelling and does not incur any quantum cost.
+This circuit can be represented as

 ![quarter-round](images/quarter-round.png)

-with the preferred version of a quantum adder.
-For this circuit we use a qubit-efficient adder put forward in [arXiv:quant-ph/0410184](https://arxiv.org/abs/quant-ph/0410184) where only ancilla is necessary.
+where any version of a quantum adder can be used.
+For this circuit we use a qubit-efficient adder put forward in [arXiv:quant-ph/0410184](https://arxiv.org/abs/quant-ph/0410184) where only one ancilla is necessary and is reused throughout the circuit.
 For the specific case of an adder modulo `2^n` the quantum circuit used can be seen in the following image.

 ![addermod2n](images/adder-mod2n.png)